-Reef fish typical of the Sinai Peninsula are also present in considerable numbers.
+Reef fish typical of Ras Mohammed and the Sinai Peninsula are also present in considerable numbers.
 The majestic regal angelfish brightens up the underwater scene with its bright yellow and blue patterned body.
 Wrasse such as the cigar and Klunzinger's wrasse are omnipresent, as well as yellowtail tang.
 It's a good spot to try to identify some of the Red Sea's endemic butterflyfish species such as the redback butterflyfish and the masked butterflyfish, feeding on coral poyps and hydroids.

 With no mooring and a generally strong current, Ras Ghazlani is done as a drift dive, which is the perfect way to appreciate the tranquillity of this site.
 The preservation of its delicate beauty is thanks to the site having been closed off to divers by Ras Mohammed National Park for many years.
 One of the treasures of Sharm El Sheikh, it is by far one of the healthiest and most diverse coral sites in the Sinai region.

 Located at the mouth of Marsa Bareika, this site consists of a steep slope covered by coral heads.
 Dropping down to 15 metres, the reef wall descends gradually as you go deeper with abundant fish life all across the reef.
 Pufferfish, eagle rays, groupers and Napoleonfish dot the reef, and keep your eyes on the blue for some pelagic action.
-Whatever marine life exists in the Red Sea, you can be sure to find it scuba diving here.
+Whatever marine life exists in the Red Sea, you can be sure to find it here.